Mamun-illini/Cyberinformatic-Tools-for-Exploring-and-Validating-Sow-Posture-and-Piglet-Activity/Videos/README.md

 **Videos**

-Video 1: Demonstrates the initial predictions and tracking of sows and piglets.
+Video 1: Demonstrates the initial predictions of sows and piglets using segmentation model.

 Video 2: Shows continuous tracking and segmentation, highlighting the model's ability to handle movement and interaction within the crate.